-MORE than 100,000 students from 124 developing nations signed up to earn one of 15,000 free certificates from a British university as part of a partnership between the British Council and the GREAT Britain campaign using the online learning portal FutureLearn.
+MORE than 100,000 students from 124 developing nations signed up to earn one of 15,000 free certificates from a British university as part of a partnership between the British Council and the GREAT Britain campaign using the social learning platform FutureLearn.

 In order to qualify for one of the free certificates, students had to be resident in a country that is eligible for Official Development Assistance from the UK, have completed at least 90 per cent of the steps on the course and achieved an overall score of at least 70 per cent.

 The 13-week Study UK initiative targeted students in developing nations, encouraging them to enrol and forms part of the GREAT Britain campaign.

 Students enrolled in 131 online courses in total, from 29 UK universities and received their certificates on a first-come-first served basis.